luismfonseca/nodemcu-mispec/README.md

   * run a test that has several eventuallys in the correct order
   * run a test with andThen function to chain logic
   * run a test that just fails
-  ' it failed:  mispec.lua:12: expression is not ko stack traceback: mispec.lua:12: in function 'ok' mispec.lua:21: in function <mispec.lua:16>
+  ' it failed:  mispec.lua:18: expression is not ko stack traceback: mispec.lua:18: in function 'ko'
   [C]: in function 'pcall'
   mispec.lua:100: in function <mispec.lua:98>

 Completed in 3.36 seconds.
+Success rate is 87.5% (1 failed out of 8).
 ```